Alibaba-MIIL/HeadSharingKD/README.md

 ```
 python train_student.py --path_t /saved_models/resnet32x4_SHKD.pth --distill crd --model_s resnet8x4 -r 1 -a 1.0 -b 0.8 --trial 1
 ```
-You can find a teacher trained using the SH_KD approach [here](https://miil-public-eu.oss-eu-central-1.aliyuncs.com/model-zoo/HeadSharingKD/resnet32x4_SHKD.pth).
+You can find a teacher trained using the SH-KD approach [here](https://miil-public-eu.oss-eu-central-1.aliyuncs.com/model-zoo/HeadSharingKD/resnet32x4_SHKD.pth).

 &nbsp;

 ## Acknowledgement
-Thanks to the authors of the RepDistiller repo ([link](https://github.com/HobbitLong/RepDistiller)).
-This code is heavily rely on their great work.
+We thank the authors of the RepDistiller repo ([link](https://github.com/HobbitLong/RepDistiller)).
+This code is based on their great work.